Create a project

 To create a new workspace and an initial project:

-ng newfollowed by the application name as shown here:ng new angular-tour-of-heroesng newprompts you for information about features to include in the initial project.
-Accept the defaults by pressing the Enter or Return key.choose
+3. `ng new` prompts you for information about features to include in the initial project.
+Accept the defaults by pressing the Enter or Return key.

-A new workspace, with a root directory named
+* A new workspace, with a root directory named `angular-tour-of-heroes`

 The initial application project contains a simple application that's ready to run.